RamiOkkeh/YoutubeCSS/README.md

 ## Technologies

-- HTML
-- CSS
+- CSS used to style the interface
-- JavaScript
+- JavaScript used to generating random video recommendations and user comments, also handling comment functionality
 - [TPDNE](https://thispersondoesnotexist.com/) for generating user profiles

 ## Upcomming Updates